NHSDigital/nhs-notify-web-cms/docs/pages/using-nhs-notify/personalisation.md

 - addressLine7
 - [PDS personalisation fields](#personal-demographics-service-pds-personalisation-fields)

-Custom personalisation will not work if you try to add it using these placeholders.
+Custom personalisation will not work if you try to add it using these personalisation fields.
 This includes variations such as spaces and upper or lower cases.

-You can include extra words in your custom personalisation placeholders to make them different from the fields to avoid.
+You can include extra words in your custom personalisation fields to make them different from the fields to avoid.

-For example, if you wanted to include GP practice phone number as a custom personalisation field, your placeholder could be:
+For example, if you wanted to include GP practice phone number as a custom personalisation field, your personalisation field could be:

 {% include components/inset-text.html
     text='((GP_phoneNumber))'